autocrossblog/autocrossblog_astro/src/content/post/2011/2011-07-04-back-in-the-saddle-again.md

 I got out to the event, registered, and signed up for my work assignment, then began the dirty work.
 Changing the tires on the car.
 It's a fairly painless job, though I really drag it out most times, I could probably get it done in under 5 minutes, but typically it takes me 15-20 as I fart around doing it.

-I worked first heat, I was doing the timer cards, wow, I can't tell you the last time I had to write times down instead of them going into a computer {% picture PublishThumbnails/Windows-Live-Writer/Back-in-the-saddle-again_14998/wlEmoticon-openmouthedsmile_2.png --alt Smile %} I little antiquated, but the process over all worked out.
+I worked first heat, I was doing the timer cards, wow, I can't tell you the last time I had to write times down instead of them going into a computer :) I little antiquated, but the process over all worked out.
 Computers can definitely make things more efficient, but also add a level of overhead that most clubs don't want to deal with.

 The weather at Marina was awesome today, I was half prepared to freeze my ass off because Ed Runnion warned me last night to bring a jacket.
 I must admit, a jacket, or pants, were not needed today!
 A t-shirt and shorts were plenty.

 I ran in the second heat, my first autox runs since the El Toro ProSolo in April.
 I was definitely rusty.
 I also seemed to have forgotten how badly this car needs a differential.
-If anyone from OS Giken is out there and interested in trading some sponsorship for product let me know, I'm definitely open to opportunities {% picture PublishThumbnails/Windows-Live-Writer/Back-in-the-saddle-again_14998/wlEmoticon-openmouthedsmile_2.png --alt Smile %}
+If anyone from OS Giken is out there and interested in trading some sponsorship for product let me know, I'm definitely open to opportunities :)

 My runs for the most part improved each time today, until the last I believe.
 I don't know where my times were compared to much of the rest of the class, but I know I was probably 1.5+ seconds off where I should have been.
 The ASP cars I saw were running low 41s, while I was in the low 43s.
 The Tsang brothers (FSP) were in the high 42s, so I definitely need to get this car sorted out and my driving improved!